 - 1 cup water

-- Preheat the oven to 350°F. Place a sheet of parchment paper on a large cookie sheet.
+- Preheat the oven to 350 degrees F. Place a sheet of parchment paper on a large cookie sheet.

-- Use a mixer to blend together the coconut flour, banana, apple sauce, pumpkin, grated carrots and water.
+- Use a mixer and large bowl to blend together the coconut flour, banana, apple sauce, pumpkin, grated carrots and water.
 The mixture will be slightly crumbly.
-Use a cookie scoop and roll the dough in your hands into a circle.
+Use a cookie scoop and roll small amounts of the dough in your hands into a circle.
 Alternately, you can flatten out a large ball of the dough and use a cookie cutter.
 (My dogs don’t care if their treats are shaped like bones or dogs.)

 - Arrange the dough on a cookie sheet and bake for 25 minutes.
-Allow the dog treats to completely cool before refrigerating in an airtight container.
+Allow the homemade dog biscuits to completely cool before refrigerating in an airtight container.

 If you make this recipe, be sure to snap a photo and hashtag it #homeandplate.
 I’d love to see what you cook!